Your rights when selling or buying a home

 Business Protection Regulations (BPRs) 2008

-These regulations run alongside the CPRs and stop agents from making misleading claims in adverts — whether on portals, brochures, or websites.
+These regulations stop agents making misleading claims in adverts, whether on portals, brochures, or websites.
+They sit alongside the consumer rules, which are now the DMCCA 2024.

 Read the guideASA & the CAP Code